micked99/ICT-Wspr-complete-setup/README.md

 Values to edit in the ino file

 Sets the frequency and band
+#define WSPR_FREQ     14097190UL   // <<<<< SET TX FREQUENCY HERE
-#define WSPR_FREQ
+// #define WSPR_FREQ    18106230UL // <<<<< SET TX FREQUENCY HERE
+//#define WSPR_FREQ     21096150UL // <<<<< SET TX FREQUENCY HERE
+//#define WSPR_FREQ     28126235UL // <<<<< SET TX FREQUENCY HERE

-Sets your call
+Sets your call and channel
-const char call[] = "SA9BSS";
+const char call[] = "SA7BSS";
+char tlm_channel1 = 'Q';        // Telemetry channel: 0/1/Q
+char tlm_channel2 = '9';        // Telemetry channel: 0-9

+See this page for channel setup and reservation: https://traquito.github.io/channelmap/

 Set initial power of the 5351
 int pwr_level=79;
 it will for every sequence increase the power one step so if you set it at 77 it will take two sequencies, 20 min before it will start at full power
 avalible valus are 76, 77, 78 and 79 where 79 is max power, 76 is just a few mW so I recommend not to use that, the default setting is max power 79

+CW setup, the board will at first moment at power on send a morse signal with your callsign Here is my SA6BSS call in the ino file
+cw_s(); cw_a(); cw_6(); cw_b(); cw_s(); cw_s();

+And lastly, sets the frequncy of tcxo used for the si5351 tcxo  = 26000000UL;

-#include "Timing4.h"
+#include "Timing-test.h"
 #include "Timing.h"
-Timing4.h is a testfile that will start tx every 2min, this it convinient to use during testing on the bench, final prep before flight is to edit the
+Timing-test.h is a testfile that will start tx every 2min, this it convinient to use during testing on the bench, final prep before flight is to edit the
-.ino file from #include "Timing4.h" to #include "Timing.h" this is the main config that should be used during a flight, it have a 10 min sequence as needed to fit the scheduling agreed on in the balloon community
+.ino file from #include "Timing-test.h" to #include "Timing.h" this is the main config that should be used during a flight, it have a 10 min sequence as needed to fit the scheduling agreed on in the balloon community
 Edit Timing.h sceduling at what minute you want to tx your normal wspr and at what minute to tx the telemetry, this can be done inside Arduino ide or with a normal texteditor

 To adjust the sequence in what order the standard and telemtry is transmitted edit Timing.h, it is set to transmitt 4 times - 8 minutes and then switching off the radio and enable gps, gets new loction data last 2 min of the 10 minute slot, then start over, default setting is: WSPR, WSPR_telemtry, WSPR, WSPR, this is set by adjusting the setModeWSPR();  or  setModeWSPR_telem(); in Timing.h file

+This is the standard setup using a 4 Mhz xo, so if you build the board with the recommended components and downloaded fw this does not need to change
 Sets speed of the board
 clock_prescale_set(clock_div_2);  or clock_prescale_set(clock_div_4);
 this in conjuction with:
 #define WSPR_CTC 1334
-and select rAVA 2Mhz from boards in Arduino
+and select rAVA 2Mhz from boards in Arduino boards

 Alternative clocksettings:
 WSPR CTC - 2668 @ 4Mhz //1334 @ 2Mhz //667 @ 1Mhz